JonKing93/Github-Tutorial-Workshop/workshop/07-merge.md

 </div>

 can be merged automatically because they alter different lines of the file.
 The left file changes the amount of jalapenos and garlic, while the right file alters the preparation instructions for the tomatillos.
-The file merged file would be:
+The final merged file would be:
 ```
 8 Tomatillos, peeled washed and cut in half
 3 Jalapenos, seeds and stems removed